-- The overall capacity of the Finnish fishing fleet has decreased continuously since Finland joined the European Union and has remained below the permitted limits; - The low activity of the coastal vessels in Finland's fishing fleet can be explained by the icy conditions, the nature of coastal fishing and the secondary nature of fishing activities; the inactivity is also related to the fact that commercial fishing operators often own several coastal vessels, some of which act as reserve vessels; - The profitability of the Finnish fishing fleet is reasonable, considering the special characteristics of Finnish fisheries; - Finland has not exceeded the quotas set for it since 1996; - The sprat stocks exploited by the Finnish fishing fleet are at the target level (MSY Btrigger) in accordance with Regulation (EU) No 1380/2013; however, according to ICES scientific advice on several occasions, the fishing mortality of the important herring stock in the Gulf of Bothnia is slightly higher than the target level.
-The herring stocks in the main basin of the Gulf of Finland and the Baltic Sea are below the target level and exploited at a fishing mortality rate higher than the target level.
-ICES has not been able to assess the situation of herring in the Gulf of Bothnia precisely.
-The TAC has been reduced in accordance with the recommendation; - The eastern cod stocks exploited by the Finnish fishing fleet are not at target level, but their importance to the fishing fleet is marginal; - All of the salmon stocks exploited by the Finnish fishing fleet are not at or near target level; their fishing is being regulated through technical regulations, because the fishing pressure is based on the use of gear and the fleet capacity does not have much effect on the fishing pressure; and - the non-quota stocks exploited by the Finnish fishing fleet are principally local stocks and there is no precise scientific assessment of their status; their fishing is being regulated through technical regulations, because the fishing pressure is based on the use of gear and the fleet capacity does not have much effect on the fishing pressure.
+- The overall capacity of the Finnish fishing fleet has decreased continuously since Finland joined the European Union and has remained below the permitted limits; - The low activity of the coastal vessels in Finland's fishing fleet can be explained by the icy conditions, the nature of coastal fishing and the secondary nature of fishing activities; the inactivity is also related to the fact that commercial fishing operators often own several coastal vessels, used for various purposes and some only for a short period of the year; - The profitability of the Finnish fishing fleet is reasonable, considering the special characteristics of Finnish fisheries; - Finland has not exceeded the quotas set for it since 1996.
+Since 2017, Finland has applied transferrable fishing concessions (TFC) and operator-specific fishing quotas for herring, sprat and salmon, which in turn reduces fishing capacity:

+- The herring stocks exploited by the Finnish fishing fleet are at the target level (MSY Btrigger) in accordance with Regulation (EU) No 1380/2013; Sprat stocks are also at target level.
+The herring stocks in the main basin of the Gulf of Finland and the Baltic Sea are below the target level and exploited at a fishing mortality rate higher than the target level. - The eastern cod stocks are weak, but their importance to the Finnish fishing fleet is marginal; - All of the salmon stocks exploited by the Finnish fishing fleet are not at or near target level; their fishing is being regulated through technical regulations, because the fishing pressure is based on the use of gear and the fleet capacity does not have much effect on the fishing pressure; and - the non-quota stocks exploited by the Finnish fishing fleet are principally local stocks and there is no precise scientific assessment of their status; their fishing is being regulated through technical regulations, because the fishing pressure is based on the use of gear and the fleet capacity does not have much effect on the fishing pressure.